| Copyright | (c) 2025 Thomas Bidne |

 We can use

-fails, then we will try again, running the command from the directory pointed to byEXAMPLE_HOME
+gitHashQfails, then we will try again, running the command from the directory pointed to byEXAMPLE_HOME.Passing the value itself.

 This approach can work well with nix, as nix flakes provides a variety of revisions via its